rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 - Web access to commercial software
 - Software managed from a central location
-- Software delivered in a &quot;one to many&quot; model
+- Software delivered in a "one to many" model
 - Users not required to handle software upgrades and patches
 - Application Programming Interfaces (APIs) allow for integration between different pieces of software